** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 s[‘key1’] = ‘demo’; // struct is now updated {'key1': demo, 'key2': 'description2'}

-CONTAINS_ALL() - checks if the main array contains all of the specified elements.
+CONTAINS_ALL() - This function checks if the main array contains all of the specified elements.
 Elements to check are defined in another array.

 var a = [1, 2, 3, 4];